 - 2 year warranty as standard

-A large battery like this requires a bit of time to recharge it when love.
-In fact to fully charge it can take up to 24 hours to charge.
+Just shy of 3 weeks of usage time means the large battery takes a while to charge, in fact to fully charge it can take up to 30 hours to charge.

-Provided in the box are 2 charging stands, a standard charging stand like that found with most other electric toothbrushes and then a larger stand that also includes the UV sanitizer.
+Provided in the box are 2 charging stands, a standard charging stand like that found with most other electric toothbrushes and then a larger stand that also includes the UV sanitiser.

 You can use one or both charging stand depending on what suits you.
 On either is a small prong that marries up with a recess on the bottom of the brush handle.
 The brush charges via inductive charging.
 When placed on the charger an audible sound can be heard.

-On the front of the brush handle are 3 LED’s that relate to the battery life.
+At the bottom of the front panel of the rush handle are 3 LED’s that relate to the battery life.

 - Up to 19 days, 38 cleans or 76 minutes of usage time based on 2 cleans a day